morgancyber/osticket-prereqs/README.md

 <p>
 </p>
 <p>
-Ok, welcome to my first tutorial!
-First things first we will have to create a Virtual machine using the Microsoft Azure portal.
-We will be using a VM which is a remote computer.
-We are using a VM in order to protect our physical machine just in case something breaks.
+Hi there!
+Welcome to my ever first tutorial!
+First lets create a Virtual Machine (VM) within the Microsoft Azure Portal.
+We will be using a remote VM which is a remote computer in the cloud.
+We are using a VM just in case something goes wrong and our host machine is safe.
 Create a resource group and title it "osTicket".
-Afterwards create a VM with 2-4 CPUs.
-In this example I will be using 4 CPUs.
+Afterwards create a VM with 2-4 CPUs to ensure a stable performance.
+In this case we will be using 4 CPU cores.
 <img src="https://i.imgur.com/2oYZGRb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
 <p>
 </p>
-<p>Next simply connect to your newly created VM using RDP using the public IPv4 address.
-If you are a Mac user you will have to download Microsoft RDP.
+<p>Next simply connect to the newly created VM using RDP with the public IPv4 address.
+If you're a MacOS user you will have to download Microsoft RDP.
 </p>
 <img src="https://i.imgur.com/uLVKzxS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>